colognechip/gatemate_ila/README.md

 	]
 },
 </pre>

-With `['A']` you can select the entire vector.
-You also can specific individual signals, subsections of the vector, or a combination of individual signals and subsections within the vector's range.
+#### external_clk_freq
+Defines the external clock frequency.

+#### sample_compare_pattern

+With this parameter, you can toggle the pattern compare function, reducing logic use and shortening the critical path when deactivated.

 Afterwards, the corresponding entries must be added to the created file and the ILA can be started again with `python3 ILAcop.py reconfig -l ila_config_....json`.